ryanfreckleton/thinkgraph/README.markdown

     3 -> 5
     4 -> 5

-graphthink uses a very simple language.
+thinkgraph uses a very simple language.
 It is divided up into entities and relations.
 An entity is any line of the form: